homostellaris/clean-code-smells-and-heuristics/_names/n1-choose-descriptive-names.md

 The power of carefully chosen names is that they overload the structure of the code with description.
 That overloading sets the readers' expectations about what the other functions in the module do.
-You can infer the implementation of `isStike()` by looking at the code above.
+You can infer the implementation of `isStrike()` by looking at the code above.
 When you read the `isStrike` method, it will be "pretty much what you expected."[^13]

 ```java